stephen-marshall-moore/docker-contexts/opensuse_nodejs/README.md

 opensuse_nodejs
 ===============

-Built on top of the opensuse:13.2 image which adds NodeJS from the standard repositories.
+Built from nimbostrati/updated_13_2 image then adds NodeJS from the standard repositories.